Forest Legacy Program

 Forest Legacy Program Applications

-IRA FY24 Applications for Inflation Reduction Act Funding (IRA) projects to be funded in federal fiscal year 2024 will be accepted through October 4, 2023 for round 1 and April 4, 2024 for round 2.
-The IRA - Project Scoring Guidance provided will be used by the national panel to score and rank all submitted projects.
+Applications for projects to be funded in federal fiscal year IRA FY25 Round 2 (beginning August, 2024) will be accepted through January 10, 2025.
+The Project Scoring Guidance provided will be used by the national panel to score and rank all submitted projects.
 This is a useful tool for determining whether a project is suitable for the Forest Legacy Program.
-Applications may be for conservation easements or for fee acquisitions depending on the category applying for; though only a unit of government may hold the interest acquired with Forest Legacy Funds.
+Applications may be for

 The State's conservation easement (CE) template has been revised due to changes to Forest Legacy guidelines, and is posted under FILES at right.
 The section describing deed requirements is also posted.
 Applicants (landowners) are expected to accept the mandatory clauses in either a CE or a deed before applying for funding.
 The entire set of guidelines is available by request or may be downloaded from the Forest Service website.